Truncated Wigner method for Bose gases: Abstract

 \section{Abstract}

-We show that stochastic phase-space methods within the truncated Wigner approximation can be used to solve non-equilibrium dynamics of bosonic atoms in 1d traps.
-We consider systems both with and without an optical lattice and address different approximations in stochastic synthesization of quantum statistical correlations of the initial atomic field operator.
-We also present a numerically efficient projection method for analyzing correlation functions of the simulation results.
-Physical examples demonstrate non-equilibrium quantum dynamics of solitons and atom number squeezing in optical lattices in which case we, e.g., numerically track the soliton coordinates and calculate quantum mechanical expectation values and uncertainties for the position of the soliton.
+We discuss stochastic phase-space methods within the truncated Wigner approximation and show explicitly that they can be used to solve non-equilibrium dynamics of bosonic atoms in one-dimensional traps.
+We consider systems both with and without an optical lattice, and address different approximations in the stochastic synthesization of quantum statistical correlations of the initial atomic field.
+We also present a numerically efficient projection method for analyzing correlation functions of the simulation results, and demonstrate physical examples of non-equilibrium quantum dynamics of solitons and atom number squeezing in optical lattices.